-- Development associated with uses that by their nature are located within the erosion hazard such as the construction or reconstruction of an erosion control works (including stream, bank, slope and valley stabilization to protect existing development), boathouses, conservation or restoration projects, stairs, and shore wells may be permitted within the erosion hazard of an apparent river or stream valley or the meander belt of a non-apparent (unconfined) valley subject to the activity being approved through a satisfactory Environmental Assessment process and/or if it has been demonstrated to the satisfaction of the Conservation Authority that the control of flooding, erosion, or unstable soil or bedrockwill not be affected.
-In order to be considered, the submitted plans must demonstrate that: - development will not prevent access in order to undertake preventative actions/maintenance or during an emergency; - the potential for surficial erosion has been addressed through the submission of proper drainage, erosion and sediment control and site stabilization/ restoration plans.
+- 5.6.7 Development within the erosion hazard of an apparent river or stream valley or the meander belt of a non-apparent (unconfined) valley shall not be permitted. - 5.6.8 Notwithstanding Section 3.8.1, public infrastructure (e.g. roads, sewers, flood and erosion control works) and various utilities (e.g. pipelines) may be permitted within the erosion hazard of an apparent river or stream valley or the meander belt of a non-apparent (unconfined) valley subject to the activity being approved through a satisfactory Environmental Assessment process and/or if it has been demonstrated to the satisfaction of the Conservation Authority that the control of flooding, erosion, or unstable soil or bedrock will not be affected.